Stringkiller’s Guitar Galleries - Paul Reed Smith SE Soapbar

 This is a case of a high end US luthier licensing Student Editions (SE) to Korean builders meeting the highest standards to build a lot of guitar for the money.

 There are not a lot of these PRS SE Soapbars in France and most guitarists who have played it rated it at two to four times that price.
+They unanimously commented on the finish which they felt was better than a lot of big name US guitars.

+The wrap around one piece bridge is well designed.
 It intonates correctly from the set up and looks easy to tweak.

 The body is one light slab of mahogany with a very thin and professional looking red finish.
+It resonates accoustically and is light which is nice after a 4 to 6 hour gig.

 The neck is set into the body and is what PRS call Wide Fat or what most guitarists call a 1959 Les Paul thick neck as opposed to the thinner 1960s necks.
+Great sustain, great feel, great finish and even more sustain ;-)

+The fretboard markers are the Paul Reed Smith half moon markers.
 They aren't in abalone but are a very nice classy understatement.
 Specially on such an economical guitar.

 When I bought this guitar, I was ready to change the pickups and volume and tone controls if I felt I could get a better sound or if the electronics could be improved on.